Russian Fort Elizabeth State Historical Park

 The fort originally had walls 20 feet (6 m) high and was built in an irregular octagon shape.
 It housed a small Russian Orthodox chapel.
 Today, parts of the ruins of the fort remain, including a clearly visible old staircase.
 Some of the original stone walls also still exist in the mixture of Russian and Hawaiian building styles.

-Russian Fort Elizabeth State Historical Park Overview
+Key Features of Russian Fort Elizabeth State Historical Park

 Show Form